 Step your right foot forward, placing the knee over the ankle.
 Lower the left knee down gently to the floor.
 Reach your arms up overhead, lifting the chest bone higher towards the ceiling with each inhale.
 Gaze directly out in front of you, or slightly up if it feels OK on your cervical spine.
 Breathe, 5-10 breaths, then, switch legs and repeat.

 Happy baby opens up your inner hips and releases your spine back to its natural positioning.
-In addition, it’s a playful and relaxing pose, so it can bring a smile if you find yourself feeling stressed by travelling or when you really need that emotional release.
+In addition, it’s a playful and relaxing pose, so it can bring a smile if you find yourself feeling stressed by traveling or when you really need that emotional release.

 Lie on your back and bend your knees, keeping your shoulders and head relaxed and connected to the ground beneath you.
 Place your hands to the back of your legs or, grab the soles of your feet with your hands so that your feet are directly above you.
 Rock, gently, back and forth, releasing the inner hips.
 Keep your feet flexed, which stretches your calves simultaneously.